UK Budget Tax Changes

 Main CGT rates (18%/24%) changed immediately on Budget Day, 30 October 2024.
 Only Business Asset Disposal Relief has phased increases (14% from April 2025, 18% from April 2026).

-The main CGT rate increase already applies (from October 2024).
-For assets qualifying for BADR, timing could be important - the rate rises from 10% → 14% in April 2025 → 18% in April 2026.
-Consult a tax advisor for significant disposals.
+The main CGT rate increase has applied since October 2024.
+For assets qualifying for BADR, the rate rose from 10% to 14% in April 2025 and rises further to 18% in April 2026.
+Consult a tax advisor for significant disposals before April 2026.

 Will income tax bands ever increase?